pilcrowonpaper/arctic/docs/pages/providers/amazon-cognito.md

 url.setScopes("openid", "profile", "email");
 ```

-## Revoke refresh tokens
+## Revoke tokens

-Pass a refresh token to `revokeToken()` to revoke it and all access tokens issued with it.
+Pass a token to `revokeToken()` to revoke all tokens associated with the authorization.
 This can throw the same errors as `validateAuthorizationCode()`.

 ```ts
 try {